(updated May 7, 2023)

 The good news is there are more and more mocktail options arriving online and in grocery stores all the time.
 The bad news is, they’re still pretty darned expensive – comparable to alcoholic spirits and real wine, like the expensive, vintage, “mise en bouteille au chateau” stuff.

-If you have a favourite non-alcoholic wine or beverage, please share in the comments section!
+If you have a favourite non-alcoholic wine or beverage, please share it in the comments section!

 You might also like: